 All About the Core

-The biggest misconception about the core is that it’s the same as the abs.
+The biggest misconception about the core is that it’s the same as your abs.
 The abs, or rectus abdominis, are what make up the coveted six-pack.
 The primary function of the six-pack is to flex the torso forward and backward.

 Anytime you swing a golf club, bend over to pick up a dumbbell with one hand, or throw a bag over your shoulder, you’re twisting side-to-side.
 Rotation is a crucial function of the core, and it involves more muscles than just your rectus abdominis.